wp-plugins/namaste-lms/readme.txt

 - Added option to show lessons in blog and archive pages
 - Added information about the "mark completed" button in the lesson to-do popup box
 - Switched the lesson order to ID (order of creating) rather than title based in couple of places
+- Added custom column with LMS points in the "Users" page of your administration.
+The column appears if you choose to use points system.
+There is also a link to cleanup the points earned of every user.

 = Version 1.5 =
 - Added elaborated access options for the roles that can manage the LMS